 We are a place of hope, healing, and inspiration for the Oakley community, the city of Asheville, Western North Carolina, and for those who join us from wherever they may live.

-We are a gospel-centered community creating environments where change is possible.
+We are a gospel-centered community creating environments where life change is possible.

 We have chosen to visually emphasize the significance of gospel-centeredness over all our core values because, quite simply, we believe the gospel must be the controlling reality of the whole of our lives.
 Therefore, our desire is for the functional centrality of the gospel to pervade and condition each of our values.